lukfd/farmerselevator/README.md

 - [ ] Create PDF when creating an order

-- [x] Correct user_id and product_id generation

-- [ ] When creating an id it will be the same for elevator and farmer
+- [ ] Fix id creating for farmer_id and elevator_id

-- [ ] Have a list of elegible elevators that can suscribe to the platform
+- [ ] Have a list of elegible elevators that can sign up to the platform

-- [ ] If logged in, replace signup and signin with user profile

 - [ ] SQL injection threats

-- [ ] in homepage have map populated for searching elevators
+- [ ] in index have map populated for searching elevators

-- [ ] finish contact-page: send email to us, blogging for developers

-- [ ] create blog and pages from footer

 - [ ] create live chat messages tools

+- [ ] Fix css for populating results in search bar, offset to the right (index.js) use Vue.js

+- [ ] All pages seems that have an extra width

+- [ ] Discuss about how to store images

+- [ ] Discuss if in /profile pages email and personal information should be public

+#### Finised To do

 - [x] Move to Bootstrap

-- [ ] Fix css for populating results in search bar, offset to the right (index.js) use Vue.js
+- [x] Correct user_id and product_id generation

+- [x] Correct the address in /settings (does not take spaces)

+- [x] Correct the description of products input in /manage-shop (does not take spaces)

+- [x] create blog and pages from footer

+- [x] If logged in, replace signup and signin with user profile

 ### API Description